 Technical analysis, on the other hand, is a trading discipline employed to evaluate investments and identify trading opportunities by analysing statistical trends gathered from trading activity, such as price movement and volume.
 Unlike fundamental analysts, who attempt to evaluate a security’s intrinsic value, technical analysts focus on patterns of price movements, trading signals and various other analytical charting tools to evaluate a security’s strength or weakness.

-Technical analysis attempts to understand the market sentiment behind price trends by looking for patterns and trends rather than analyzing a security’s fundamental attributes.
+Technical analysis attempts to understand the market sentiment behind price trends by looking for patterns and trends rather than analysing a security’s fundamental attributes.

-Here at Third Perspective Capital we are firm believers in a multifaceted analysis approach to investment decisions.
+Here at Third Perspective Capital we are firm believers in a multifaceted analysis approach.
 Not an ‘either / or’, but rather as many information inputs as possible.
-Value investing is a subjective process, and manual reseach intensive.
-As for technical analysis, keeping an eye on the multitude of indicators accross 1000s of stocks, is humanly impossible, let alone bringing these two approaches together.
+Value investing is a subjective process, and manual research intensive.
+As for technical analysis, keeping an eye on the multitude of indicators across 1000s of stocks, is humanly impossible, let alone bringing these two approaches together.

 The Third Perspective

 It is in this multifaceted analysis approach where our value proposition of The Third Perspective lies.
-Artificial Intelligence and Machine Learning augments the human analysis capablilties to provide a differentiated source of information in order to make sound investment decisions.
-Our predictive model analyses 100s of technical indicators and other features and contiuously evolves and trains itself.
+Artificial Intelligence in the form of Machine Learning augments the human analysis capabilities to provide a differentiated source of information in order to make sound investment decisions.
+Our predictive models analyse 100s of technical indicators and other features and continuously evolves and re-trains itself.

-The summary information of daily stock buys and their back-testing results, is often the starting point for stock buy short-listing, followed by more comprehensive fundamental analysis.
+The summary information of daily asset buys and the back-testing results, is a starting point for stock buy short-listing, followed by a more comprehensive fundamental analysis.

 Once invested, the monitoring of your portfolio for exits is crucial.
 The daily summaries also include sell signals for this purpose, available on our premium service.